The Importance of Your DWI Video

 Many people arrested for DWI are not aware they they have the right to request video footage of their arrest.
 Before September 1, 2015, DWI arrestees did not have that right.
 That changed with the 84th Texas Legislative Session when Charlie Geren (the representative for District 99 (Fort Worth)) introduced House Bill 3791 (HB3791) on March 13, 2015.
 The bill passed the Texas House on May 5, 2015, and passed the Texas Senate on May 27, 2015.
 Governor Abbott signed it into law on June 19, 2015.
-What you may not know is that Mimi was a leading force among criminal defense lawyers fighting for this law.
-In fact, Mimi is the one who wrote this law for Charlie Geren to introduce!
+What you may not know is that Mimi was the criminal defense lawyer fighting for this law.
+In fact, Mimi worked hand-in-hand with Charlie Geren to introduce this law!

-- Third, it gives you a glimpse of the officer’s perspective of the event.
-Whether the officer had justification is a matter for your criminal defense lawyer to discuss with you.
-Your criminal defense lawyer will also go over what the officer looks for during roadside examinations (e.g., the eye test).
-You are not expected to know what the officer wanted to see or why he made his decision.
+The DWI Video provides a glimpse of the officer’s perspective of the event.
+Whether the officer had justification is a matter for Mimi to discuss with you.
+Mimi will also go over what the officer looks for during roadside examinations (e.g., the eye test).
+Mimi will go over what the officer may have seen when making his arrest decision.
 But, watching the video can help refresh your memory of the event or even correct a misunderstanding.
 For example, you may remember that the officer took blood and nothing else, while the video may show you refusing to a breath/blood test (which can have HUGE consequences on your ALR Hearing).